pmahon2016/ddmon/README.md

                       -systemctl start lease_renew.service

    ### Finally: Make sure that the key services are running to confirm operation of your new DHCP and DNS server
-       Type ->  systemctl status bind9  ( confirms DNS)
+   systemctl status bind9  ( confirms DNS)
    systemctl status isc-dhcp-server ( can give errors but start again and look in /var/log/syslog for cause) systemctl status lease_renew.service ( monitoring service - for alerts on new DHCP leases)

-                As devices get new leases from your DHCP, you should receive alerts from your gmail account.
-Check              /var/log/syslog for errors if something doesn't work
+   As devices get new leases from your DHCP, you should receive alerts from your gmail accoun
    After some activity,type -> python3 /ddmon/parsequeries.py  ( should generate a report on DNS requests)
+   Check /var/log/syslog for errors if something doesn't work or, create an issue here

       ****this is a work-in-progress so leave your comments/Issues